AULFA/opdsget/README.md

 EPUB files can optionally be _squashed_ with [epubsquash](https://github.com/AULFA/epubsquash).
-Squashing essentially unpacks EPUB files, compresses overly-large images, and then repacks the EPUB resulting in a hopefully-much-smaller file.
+Squashing essentially unpacks an EPUB file, compresses overly-large images, and then repacks the EPUB resulting in a hopefully-much-smaller file.
 Use the `--squash` parameter to enable squashing, and the `--squash-image-max-width` and `--squash-image-max-height` parameters